Table of Contents

 The origin of this type of garden, was due to the custom of drinking tea, considered a ceremony.
 The tea houses consisted of a simple and rustic environment, built with straw roofs accompanied by simple utensils.

 At first these gardens were simply paths leading to the teahouse, located in areas so humid and shady that moss was part of the environment.

 These gardens were divided into two areas, the first was near the city and was called ?roji exterior?.
 The second one was far away from the city and where nature was not controlled, it was called ?roji interior?.

-They are characteristic stone elements such as tiles, bowls, lights, etc... that over time have become typical complements to this type of garden.
-The inclusion of wells and other stones at the entrance of the tea house, had the function of washing hands and mouth before entering the tea ceremony.
+Characteristic stone elements such as tiles, bowls, luminaries, etc. have become typical additions to this type of garden over the course of time.
+The inclusion of wells and other stones at the entrance to the teahouse were used to wash hands and mouths before entering the tea ceremony.

 In these gardens the moss represents the richness and fullness of the Buddhist religion, symbolizing the abundance of life.
 Possibly the most important moss gardens are those of Kyoto and in particular there is one that stands out among the others, it is the one belonging to the temple of

-This type of design combines exquisitely selected rocks, along with shrubs, trees and stone slabs.
-The colourful maples in autumn, the azaleas and their flowering in spring, together with other plant and architectural elements such as ponds, bridges, etc... are characteristic details of this type of environment.
+This type of design combines exquisitely selected rocks, together with shrubs, trees and stone slabs.
+The colourful maples in autumn, the azaleas and their blossom in spring, together with other plant and architectural elements such as ponds, bridges, etc., are characteristic details of this type of environment.